cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 1. Add a new directory matching the AWS service name under [resources/services](resources/services) (e.g. `resources/services/newservice`), if one doesn't exist already
 2. Create a new file under the new directory with the name of the resource (e.g. `resources/services/newservice/myresource.go`) and add a function that returns `*schema.Table`.
 The easiest is to copy-paste an existing table as a starting point ([Kinesis](resources/services/kinesis/kinesis.go) is a good example).
+3. **Important**: Add a call to the new function to the list of tables in [tables.go](resources/plugin/tables.go).
+Otherwise, the new table will not be included in the plugin.
-3. Update all the fields, taking special care to ensure that the `transformers.TransformWithStruct()` call in the `Resolver` function has the correct struct type (e.g. `transformers.TransformWithStruct(&types.MyResource{})`)
+4. Update all the fields, taking special care to ensure that the `transformers.TransformWithStruct()` call in the `Resolver` function has the correct struct type (e.g. `transformers.TransformWithStruct(&types.MyResource{})`)
-4. Implement the resolver function.
+5. Implement the resolver function.
 This should have the signature:
    ```go
    func fetchMyResource(ctx context.Context, meta schema.ClientMeta, parent *schema.Resource, res chan<- interface{}) error {
        // TODO: implement this